 After passing the exam, you’ll still need to pass a second background check, provide compliance disclosure, complete the license agreement and pay the initial certification fee in order to become a CIMA.

-These are both highly respected credentials, especially in investing.
-There are other similarities between the two credentials, and up until June of 2019, it was possible for CFAs to skip the CIMA course and just take the exam.
+CIMA and CFA are both highly respected credentials, especially in the worlds of investing and financial planning.
+There are similarities between the two credentials, though, and up until 2019, it was possible for CFAs to skip the CIMA course and just take the exam.
 However, there are differences between the two credentials as well.

 - The CFA program is more flexible with the educational and work prerequisites than the CIMA program.
 In order to be eligible for a CIMA, you must be an investment consultant with at least three years of professional experience.
 To be eligible for a CFA you have to have a bachelor’s degree, be in your final year completing your bachelor’s degree, or have four years of relevant full-time work experience.